AltraMayor/gatekeeper/README.md

     $ ./setup.sh

-This script compiles DPDK and loads the needed kernel modules.
+This script compiles DPDK and LuaJIT, and loads the needed kernel modules.
 It also sets two environmental variables: `RTE_SDK` and `RTE_TARGET`.
 They must be set before `gatekeeper` will compile.
 After running the setup script, you may want to save the environmental variables in your shell's preferences file.
 For example, in Bash, you can do:

     $ echo "export RTE_SDK=${RTE_SDK}" >> ${HOME}/.profile
     $ echo "export RTE_TARGET=${RTE_TARGET}" >> ${HOME}/.profile